telerik/maui-docs/controls/datepicker/datepicker-styling.md

 xmlns:telerik="clr-namespace:Telerik.Maui.Controls;assembly=Telerik.Maui.Controls"
 ```

-This is how the Date Picker control looks when the styles described above are applied:
+The following image shows what the DatePicker control looks like when the styles described above are applied:

 ![DatePicker](images/datepicker_style.png)